msvignesh-25/picoCTF-Writeups/README.md

 ## License
 This repository is released under the MIT license.
 See [License](https://github.com/msvignesh-25/picoCTF-Writeups/blob/main/LICENSE) for more details.
 ## Disclaimer
-These writeups are only for educational and informational purposes.
-The challenges and solutions documented here are meant to help with understanding cybersecurity and penetration testing concepts.
+The content in this repository is intended solely for educational and informational purposes.
+The writeups describe methodologies and solutions; plaintext flags are not published.
+Users are encouraged to attempt challenges independently prior to consulting these notes.
+The maintainers accept no responsibility for misuse of this material.
 Always follow the rules of the challenge platform and seek consent before conducting tests on real systems.